kitawee/kitawi/README.md

 ## Router

-Views comes with a simple router that you can use to navigate between different views in your web app.
+view comes with a simple router that you can use to navigate between different view in your web app.

 ```dart
 void main() => Router.run(